 - Indigenous peoples have a rich history of managing their environment.
 They view themselves as an integral part of nature.
-Their traditional knowledge, which is changing and adapting, is disregarded by the conservation NGO acting under the auspices of "real" science; - There is a perceived disdain for cultural awareness and understanding.
-Except for a very few WCS members more open to people's ontology and cosmology, the NGO prefers to impose the dogma of Western ecological science.
-Staff fellows are citing convenience and a desire to maintain credibility with donors and national authorities by relying on "pure" scientific discipline.
-Moreover, WCS imposes its own ideology and policy, pretending to 'have no time' to know about alternative ways of indigenous people's world vision and conservation practices; - Village elders deplore WCS for not recognizing local botanical knowledge and not reviving vernacular understanding of plants, as it has been successfully done elsewhere in the country (Flynn, 2023).
-Similarly, the call to record myths, customary rights, and ancestral practices liable to appreciate indigenous cultures is not taken into consideration by conservationists; - In spite of their claim to work with local people, conservation efforts are more focused on creating a model based on a "conservation fortress".
-Not without people, as it has been historically done in Africa (Blanc, 2022), but with minimal human involvement; - Community Protected Areas (CPAs), where villagers are allowed to enter, provide very limited livelihood availabilities due to strict regulations and decisions made at the Ministry of Environment level.
+Their traditional knowledge, which is changing and adapting, is disregarded by the conservation NGO acting under the auspices of "real" science.
+Such a claim has already been denounced, for instance, by Manuelo Carneiro da Cunha (1987) and Darell Posey (2002) in Brazil, where native peoples, by virtue of their low numbers and cultural, social, and political differences - as well as being marginalized by a system that officially considers them 'relatively incapable' - are markedly disadvantaged; - There is a perceived disdain for cultural awareness and understanding.
+The recurring theme of the authoritarian biologist and the arrogance of antihumanism wildlife conservation in the Third World, previously depicted by Ramachandra Guha (1997), is still ongoing.
+Except for a very few WCS members more open to people's ontology and cosmology, the NGO prefers to impose the dogma of Western ecological science (Bourdier, 2022).
+Staff members are citing convenience and a desire to maintain credibility with donors and national authorities by relying on a "pure" scientific discipline.
+Moreover, WCS imposes its own ideology and policy, pretending to 'have no time' to learn about alternative ways of indigenous people's world vision and conservation practices; - Village elders deplore WCS for not recognizing local botanical knowledge and not reviving the vernacular understanding of plants, as has been successfully done elsewhere in the country (Flynn, 2023).
+Similarly, the call to record myths, customary rights, and ancestral practices liable to appreciate indigenous cultures is not taken into consideration by conservationists; - In spite of their claim to work with local people, conservation efforts are more focused on creating a model based on a "conservation fortress."
+Not without people, as has been historically done in Africa (Blanc, 2022), but with minimal human involvement;

+Community Protected Areas (CPAs), where villagers are allowed to enter, provide very limited livelihood opportunities due to strict regulations and decisions made at the Ministry of Environment level.
 Inadequate provincial directives (the forest is no longer considered a convenient place for the people), aggravated by incessant controls by ecomercenaries, fail to deliver expected socio-economic revenues and sufficient non-timber forest products to local communities.